 Absolutely!
-The World Heritage Site is considered as one of the best places to swim in Vietnam because of its numerous pristine waters.
-The bay is not only a perfect place for sunbathing, it is also ideal for taking a dip in the clean, refreshing, emerald coloured waters.
+The World Heritage Site is considered one of the best places to swim in Vietnam because of its numerous pristine waters.
+The bay is not only a perfect place for sunbathing, but it is also ideal for taking a dip in the clean, refreshing, emerald-colored waters.

 The best sites for swimming are areas where the waters are calm and the beaches are not overcrowded.
 Swimming in the bay is a one-of-a-kind experience that you should not miss and it’s best done from a cruise ship!

-Visiting this great destination should be on every one’s bucket list.
-You will find that the activities to do here are endless – be sure pick your favourites from our list!
+Visiting this great destination should be on everyone’s bucket list.
+You will find that the activities to do here are endless – be sure to pick your favorites from our list!